 You will prove in the assignment that order finding can be thought of as an HSP over \mathbb{Z} .
 Since \mathbb{Z} is not finite (though abelian), we will solve it by a seemingly different technique (this perspective of factoring algorithm is due to Kitaev).
-The explanation here is inspired from John Watrous's course notes (https://cs.uwaterloo.ca/watrous/QC-notes/QC-notes.10.pdf).
+The explanation here is inspired from John Watrous's course notes [4].

 In assignment, you will show that this technique is very similar to solving HSP over a finite abelian group (also look at the circuit for order finding given below).
 You can read about the usual approach (HSP based) from multiple sources, e.g., [3] and [1].
+In both the cases, you get lot of multiples of 1/r and deduce r from that information (classical postprocessing).